ivan-guerra/programmador.com/content/posts/notes-on-what-every-programmer-should-know-about-memory.md

 ---
-title: "Notes On \"What Every Programmer Should Know About Memory\""
+title: What Every Programmer Should Know About Memory
 date: 2024-02-14T20:47:58-08:00
 description: "My collection of notes on Drepper's 2007 LWN article on memory."
 tags: ["c", "c++", "linux", "notes"]
+series: ["notes"]
 ---

 This is the first [installment][5] in a series of posts where I share notes